-At the time of writing, Node.js only provides support for standard modules as an experimental feature.
+Node.js supports modules but in a way that is slightly different from the TypeScript support you will see in later chapters.
 To work around this limitation, stop the nodemon process you started in Listing 4-2 and use the command prompt to run the command shown in Listing 4-23 in the primer folder.
 This command installs a package called esm that provides support for working with modules.